Keepnet Labs Logo

 How Does SASE Work?

-Secure Access Service Edge (SASE) integrates networking and security into one unified, cloud-based solution.
+Secure Access Service Edge integrates networking and security into one unified, cloud-based solution.
 By merging these functions, SASE simplifies operations and enhances both performance and protection.

 Key Picture 1: Key Components of Secure Access Service Edge (SASE)